Overview of Virginia’s State Tax Payment Plans

 Unlike a tax settlement (or Offer-In-Compromise), a taxpayer must repay the full amount of their back taxes.
 The significant advantage of a payment plan is that a taxpayer can make manageable monthly payments versus paying a lump sum amount if they were to pay their taxes in full or enter into an Offer-in-Compromise.

 Another negative of payment plans is that penalties and interest will continue to accrue.
 Penalties and interest can be substantial and can significantly increase the amount the taxpayer must repay over the length of the payment plan.
 Therefore, a taxpayer can pay off their balance as soon as possible to avoid penalties and interest.
+When you're on a payment plan, the state can also take your state tax refund through the VA refund offset program.
+If the state takes your refund, you still have to make your regular monthly payment.

 Despite these negatives, payment plans may be the best (and only) option for many taxpayers that lack the financial means to pay back taxes.
 Moreover, payment plans may help you to avoid or cease further collection action.